 When covered items break, your home warranty helps protect your budget from an expensive appliance or home system repair.
 Sometimes, when a system or appliance needs to be repaired or replaced, your home warranty may not cover everything.
 For example, home warranties typically don't cover some modifications or changes required when new equipment gets installed.

 Let’s say you need a new water heater, and the pipes coming in and out of the unit need to be modified.
 A home warranty usually will not cover modifications.
 If this happens, you may incur some additional expense.
-It’s a good idea to set aside a bit extra each month so you have funds available no matter what may happen.
-And building up your savings can help you cover for any potential unexpected home maintenance costs that homeowners can face.
+It’s a good idea to create a monthly savings plan for home repairs and maintenance so you have funds available no matter what may happen.
+And building up your savings can help you cover any potential unexpected home maintenance costs that homeowners can face.

 Even though you are saving each month for unexpected expenses, keep in mind that you are also saving potentially thousands of dollars when compared to what homeowners without home warranty coverage would have to pay for the same repair or replacement.
 Take a look at these estimated repair and replacement costs to see how your home warranty coverage helps protect your budget.

 When It’s Time to Renew Your Home Warranty

 Including the home warranty cost to renew in your budget at the right time during the year makes good financial sense.
 When your renewal time arrives, you can take advantage of the monthly payment option that many of our customers enjoy.
-Of course, there is always the annual pay option available, if you prefer.
+Of course, there is always the annual payment option available, if you prefer.

 Have questions about home warranty renewal?
 Give us a call anytime or sign-in to the Homeowner Center to find out more.